samlawhon/overpass-graph/README.md

 ![path from start to finish that takes a state highway](example/all_roads_path.png)

-And below is a visualization of the no_highways_path:
+And below is a visualization of no_highways_path:

 ![path from start to finish that takes no highways](example/no_highways_path.png)